 The Federal Reserve does not accept deposits of Contaminated Coin.
 Customers who wish to deposit coin after decontamination should contact their FedCash Services contact.

-You may reference the Center for Disease Control and Prevention (CDC) website for information on how to decontaminate coin.
+You may reference the Center for Disease Control and Prevention (CDC) website for information on how to decontaminate coin (Off-site).

 For more information about FedCash Services processing and operations, visit the service offerings pages or consult your local FedCash Services contact.